John the Baptist: Early Christian art

-The earliest depictions of St John are found in the Baptism of Christ, one of the earliest scenes from the Life of Christ to be frequently depicted in Early Christian art, and John's tall, thin, even gaunt, and bearded figure is already established by the 5th century.
+The earliest depictions of St John are found in the Baptism of Christ, one of the earliest scenes from the Life of Christ to be frequently depicted in Early Christian art, and John's tall, thin, even gaunt, and bearded figure is already established by the fifth century.
 Only he and Jesus are consistently shown with long hair from Early Christian times, when the apostles generally have trim classical cuts; in fact John is more consistently depicted in this way than Jesus.

 Byzantine and Eastern Orthodox art

 In Byzantine and later Eastern Orthodox art, John the Baptist and the Holy Virgin Mary often flank Jesus on either side.
 The composition of the Deesis came to be included in every Eastern Orthodox church, as remains the case to this day.
 Here John and the Theotokos (Mary the "God-bearer") flank a Christ Pantocrator and intercede for humanity.

-In Orthodox icons, he often has angel's wings, since Mark 1:2 describes him as a messenger.
+In Eastern Orthodox icons, he often has angel's wings, since Mark 1:2 describes him as a messenger.